Because names like Flowermancy, Hatomancy, and Retconmancy would just be silly.

 The Mistborn trilogy features metal-fueled magic called allomancy, in which only four out of sixteen metals involves divination (the mythic atium that gives you a few seconds' sight into the future, its pair malatium that allows you to see glimpses of a person in their own past, gold which allows you to see a glimpse into your own past, and gold's alloy electrum which lets you see a few seconds into your own future and is largely useless except as a counter to atium).
 The similar magical system is called feruchemy, which is poorly named for the opposite reason - it is indeed a chemical magic, but only two of the sixteen metals contain iron.
 The blood-based magic, hemalurgy, is the only one with a truly appropriate name.

 The Dresden Files have a few; Pyromancy, Necromancy, Neuromancy, and the like.
 Joked about when Harry refers to wizard Peabody as a "Bureaucromancer."
 When he calls Mac "a master Beeromancer".
 He's not kidding, either.
 Queen Mab refers to mortal technology as "Ferromancy".
+Harry's medium friend Mortimer Lindquist is occasionally referred to as an "Ectomancer" (a somewhat fair use of the name).

 T.A.
 Pratt's Marla Mason series has all kinds of sorcerers with different (and often bizarre) specialties depending on what they draw power from: pyromancers, aquamancers, geomancers, pharmacomancers, necromancers, biomancers, technomancers, sex magicians(who are jokingly referred to in the books as pornomancers), aviomancers, vermomancers(who have power over vermin like rats and roaches) nihilomancers(who can drive their enemies to suicide), herbomancers, mycomancers(who derive power from mushrooms of all things), and nearly every other kind of -mancer one could possibly imagine.
 Marla herself, an Anti-Heroine/very Dark Action Girl, refers to herself half-seriously as a "brute-force-o-mancer."